-Keith Dunnavant is one of America’s leading sports authors and historians.
+Keith Dunnavant is a leading American sports author and historian.
 His books include definitive biographies of football icons Paul “Bear” Bryant (Coach) and Bart Starr (America’s Quarterback) and two other classics about the sport, The Missing Ring and The Fifty-Year Seduction.
 But the Dunnavant story goes far beyond books and sports.
 He has spent the last three decades moving from one media challenge to the next, achieving industry prominence in several different specialties.

-Deftly straddling the worlds of journalism and entrepreneurship, he has founded and owned a series of award-winning magazines, including the 1990s football title Dunnavant’s Paydirt Illustrated.
+Deftly straddling the worlds of journalism and entrepreneurship, he has founded and owned a series of award-winning magazines, including the 1990s football title Dunnavant’s Paydirt Illustrated and the 21st century Florida beach title South Walton Life.
 One of the rare journalists who has served as a senior-level editor in three distinct magazine genres (sports, business and general interest), directing coverage of network television, politics, college football and various other subjects, he is a former managing editor of Mediaweek, editor of Adweek Magazines’ Special Report, and executive editor of Atlanta Magazine.
-Once a fast-rising sportswriter for publications including the Los Angeles Times, he covered college football for The National, the revolutionary all-sports newspaper headed by Sports Illustrated veteran Frank Deford.
+Once a fast-rising sportswriter for publications including the Los Angeles Times and the Birmingham Post-Herald, he covered national college football for The National, the revolutionary all-sports newspaper, and Sport Magazine, the venerable monthly.
 A native of Alabama who has spent most of his career in Atlanta and New York, he covered sports business for BusinessWeek and carved out a separate career as a magazine feature writer, authoring prize-winning profiles of various intriguing and consequential figures.

 Now writing his sixth non-fiction book under contract with St. Martin’s Press, Dunnavant also publishes specialty magazines through Solovox Publishing and produces documentary films through ShadowVision Productions.